pablovegan/Python-tips-tools/README.md

 Probably, at some point in your life, you had to go through —or even worse, work on— some awful code, so you are hopefully convinced of the necessity of writing clean and well explained code.

 There are two ways to explain your code: comments and documenting.
 Comments can be found inside the raw code files and their target audience are developers of the Python code.
 They can explain a tricky step in an algorithm or a bug fix.
-Ideally, functions should be readable and require few to no inline comments explaining what the function does.
+That said, ideally, functions should be readable and require few to no inline comments explaining what the code does.

 Documenting code is describing its use and functionality to your users.
 While it may be helpful in the development process, the main intended audience is the users.
-Documentation can be found in a website or inside the code as strings, also known as **docstrings**.
+Documentation is often found in a [website](https://pablovegan.github.io/Python-tips-tools/reference/vector/vector/) and [inside the code](mypackage/vector/vector.py) as strings, also known as **docstrings**.

 Docstrings should always be added to your modules, classes and functions.
 The idea when coding is to make simple functions with just one purpose and document them clearly: summarize the function; indicate its arguments, return values and exceptions raised; add notes, examples and references.
 Remember that we learn better from the concrete, so adding examples to your documentation is always a good idea: